nablang/nablang/doc/nabla/pi-calculus-concurrency.md

 We use the shorter name `Proc` to denote the light weight process (as in "process calculus"), and longer name `Process` to denote the much heavier operating system process.

-# spawning a new proc
+# Spawning a new proc

     Proc[->
       ...